Back to Knowledge Center

 Jiangxing manufactures air-cooled heat exchangers

-Shanghai Jiangxing manufactures forced- and induced-draft air-cooled heat exchangers — single, multi-bay and modular bank configurations, with L-foot, G-fin and extruded finned tubes in carbon steel, stainless and duplex materials, to ASME, PED and GB codes.
+Shanghai Jiangxing manufactures forced- and induced-draft air-cooled heat exchangers — single, multi-bay and modular bank configurations, with L-foot, G-fin and extruded finned tubes in carbon steel, stainless and duplex materials.
+ASME, PED/CE and other project-specific requirements can be reviewed and confirmed according to the selected product, design conditions and order scope.
 Send the process medium, flow, inlet/outlet temperatures, design ambient and any noise or footprint constraints and we will return an engineered ACHE selection within one to two business days.
 Evan, jxmike@shheatex.com, WhatsApp +86 173 1725 8304.

 Next step